galacticcouncil/hydration-docs/docs/start_validating.md

 Before you start, check [Telemetry](https://telemetry.polkadot.io/#list/HydraDX%20Snakenet) to make sure that your node is running and the synchronization is fully complete.

-To start validating, navigate in the Polkadot.JS app:
+To start validating, navigate in the Polkadot/apps:

 *Network* > *Staking* > *Account actions* > *Validate* (button next to your bonded HDX)